Yamakaja/boxmuller/reference/README.md

 * `lib`: Contains utilities like the xoroshiro128plus URNG, a `fxpnt_t` that allows for easier handling of fixed point arithmetic, and more.
 * `test`: This directory is dedicated to unit tests that (attempt to) veryify correct behaviour of the components in `lib`.
 Links against `lib`.
-* `main`: Contains all the business logic around box-mueller.
+* `main`: Contains all the business logic around box-muller.
 Also links against `lib`.

 ### Building